 Ready to Start?

-PickleChoo Arena is Singapore’s premier indoor pickleball facility — open daily from 6:00 AM to 10:00 PM at 11 Slim Barracks Rise, One North, Singapore S138664 (one-north MRT).
+PickleChoo Arena is Singapore’s premier outdoor pickleball venue — open daily from 6:00 AM to 10:00 PM at 11 Slim Barracks Rise, One North, Singapore S138664 (one-north MRT).
 Equipment is provided, coaches are available, and walk-ins are welcome.

 To book a court or enquire about beginner lessons, visit the PickleChoo Arena page or call us on 9029 8400.

-About the Author: XT Tan is the founder of PickleChoo and TAG International Tennis Academy — Singapore’s leading racket sports coaching organisation since 2001.
+About the Author: XT Tan is the founder of TAG International Tennis Academy and head of coaching at PickleChoo — Singapore’s leading racket sports coaching organisation since 2001.
 A practising Singapore attorney, ITF-certified coach, and former Singapore Open Men’s Doubles champion, XT brings over 20 years of racket sports expertise to PickleChoo’s coaching and court programmes.

 Leave a comment